Joshua11l/Joshua11l/README.md

 <h1>Hi, I'm Joshua Lopez!

 <h2>👨‍💻 About Me: </h2>
-I'm a sophomore majoring in Computer Science at California State University, Fullerton.
-At the moment, I'm interested in learning more about virtual reality, game development, cybersecurity, data analysis, and more.
+Hello, I'm Joshua Lopez, a sophomore pursuing a Computer Science degree at California State University, Fullerton.
+I’m passionate about using technology to solve real-world challenges, and I am always looking to improve my skills in coding, problem-solving, and collaborative development.
+I’m always interested in making innovative projects and connecting with like-minded individuals in the tech industry.
+Let's build the future together!

 <h2>📺 Software Development Projects:  </h2>